brian-carroll/blog/articles/first-class-functions.md

 But... it will get past MVP at some point, and this stuff is kind of fascinating, so let’s have a think about what it could look like!

-So… how do you go about implementing first-class functions in a low-level language like WebAssembly?
-It’s a pretty high-level language feature, and WebAssembly is all just low-level machine instructions.
-Machine instructions aren’t something you can “pass around”!
+So... how do you go about implementing first-class functions in a low-level language like WebAssembly?
+WebAssembly is all just low-level machine instructions, and machine instructions aren’t something you can "pass around"!
 And what about partial function application?
-And isn’t there something about “closing over” values from outside the function scope?
+And isn’t there something about "closing over" values from outside the function scope?

 Let’s break this down.